The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/workflow_class.md

  used directly itself.

 ### Make DAG
 The `make_dag` method of the workflow class is used to create an Airflow DAG object.
-This object is picked up by the Airflow scheduler and ensures that all tasks are scheduled.
+When the object is defined in the global namespace, it is picked up by the Airflow scheduler and ensures that all tasks are scheduled.

 ### Adding tasks to DAG
 It is possible to add one of the three types of tasks to this DAG object:
  * Sensor